esnya/lm-talkbot/README.md

 GPT Talkbot
 ----
-GPT Talkbot is a versatile and customizable chatbot powered by GPT-based models, designed to run locally and offer advanced natural language processing capabilities.
-It can listen to spoken input, generate meaningful responses, and communicate via speech synthesis.
-GPT Talkbot also supports fine-tuning on custom datasets and WebSocket integration for sending facial expressions and gestures to platforms like NeosVR.
+GPT Talkbot is a locally executable chatbot execution environment using GPT-based models, with the ability to listen to speech with Whisper and speak with VOICEVOX.
+It can be executed in a local environment using a model fine-tuned with a proprietary dataset.
+Facial expressions according to the execution state can be sent via WebSocket.

 ## Setup
 1. Install required packages using `requirements.txt`: